al3xandr3/al3xandr3.github.io/_posts/2011-10-14-table-query.md

   - ruby
   - SQL
   - project
-intro: "A small ruby class inspired by R's sqldf"
+excerpt: "A small ruby class inspired by R's sqldf"
 ---

 A small library that given a set of data it transparently inserts it into a sqlite database and then allows for very flexible querying (SQL).
 Usefull for ad-hoc data tasks that read data from some file or api that require quick analysis.
 Adding data into a sqlite database will also allow for the data to be bigger than memory can fit.
 Inspired by R's [**sqldf**](http://code.google.com/p/sqldf/).